 IPO (Initial Public Offering) Definition

-An IPO (Initial Public Offering) is the stocks that are sold when a company goes from being private to a publicly held business.
+An IPO (Initial Public Offering) is the stock that is sold when a company goes from being a private business to a publicly held business.

 A business may choose to “go public” in order to get a large influx of cash.
 The process involves working with an investment bank or underwriting firm to set the date and opening price.

 The business is commonly in a growth stage and will need to communicate with shareholders when it becomes publicly traded.

 Jenna Hutkowski | Apr 12, 2023